-- Ensure that there are 16 headings - Check that it is in English and is clear and concise - Check that it is dated and any revision date and details of revisions are provided - Ensure that the details on the chemical's label are exactly as given in section 2 of the SDS - ✓ Contact the supplier and request an updated version if not satisfied with the information provided - ✓ Use the information to prepare chemical risk assessments, inform employees of the hazards of the chemical, the protective measures to be taken when using it and the measures to be taken in an emergency - Store the SDS, either as a hard copy or electronically, in a place that is known to, and accessible to, all employees - ✓ It is advisable to keep a chemical inventory of all chemicals on site and SDSs are a useful tool in helping to keep account of all substances in the workplace - ✓ It is also good practice to regularly check the SDSs to ensure that multiple or out-of-date copies are not being stored - ✓ If there is an Exposure Scenario annexed to the SDS, ensure the risk management measures relevant to the use of the substance are in place.
+- ✓ Ensure that there are 16 headings. - ☑ Check that it is in English and is clear and concise. - Check that it is dated and any revision date and details of revisions are provided. - ☑ Ensure that it is dated after 31st December 2022 and in compliance with Annex II of REACH as amended by Regulation (EU) 2020/878. - ✓ Ensure that the details on the chemical's label are exactly as given in section 2 of the SDS - Contact the supplier and request an updated version if not satisfied with the information provided. - ✓ Use the information to prepare chemical risk assessments, inform employees of the hazards of the chemical, the protective measures to be taken when using it and the measures to be taken in an emergency. - Store the SDS, either as a hard copy or electronically, in a place that is known to, and accessible to, all employees.
+A record of the SDS's must be kept for a minimum of 10 years. - ✓ It is advisable to keep a chemical inventory of all chemicals on site and SDSs are a useful tool in helping to keep account of all substances in the workplace. - ✓ It is also good practice to regularly check the SDSs to ensure that multiple or out-of-date copies are not being stored. - ☑ If there is an Exposure Scenario annexed to the SDS, ensure the risk management measures relevant to the use of the substance are in place.